-The Executive Committee is directly appointed by the BoD to carry out the BoD strategy.
+The Executive Committee (ExCo) is directly appointed by the BoD to carry out the BoD strategy.
 The ExCo is responsible for the overall leadership and management of the Company with the authority to make all decisions in matters delegated to it by the BoD.
-The ExCo delegated authority to subcommittees as follows:
+The ExCo delegated authority to sub-committees as follows:

-- The Risk Oversight Committee ensures that critical risks are identified, assessed, monitored and managed/mitigated by appropriate risk management processes; - The Business Acceptance Committee assesses the overall risk of specific policy application files and decides on their acceptance or rejection, considering the risk appetite of the Company.
+- The Risk Oversight Committee ensures that critical risks are identified, assessed, monitored and managed/mitigated by appropriate risk management processes; - The Business Acceptance Committee assesses the overall risk of specific policy application files and decides on their acceptance or rejection, considering the risk appetite of the Company; - The Investment Oversight Committee oversees investment related matters of the Company from a risk and operational viewpoint.